By far, the best time to look for a job is when you already have a great job.

 3. You will eliminate the issue of timing.

 The best opportunities aren’t always available, and you’re not always actively looking for jobs.
-If you only consider a new job when you’re in need of one, it’s unlikely that best opportunities will be available to you simply due to timing.
+If you only consider a new job when you’re in need of one, it’s unlikely that the best opportunities will be available to you simply due to timing.
 Great opportunities don’t come around each month or even each year.
 If you want the best jobs and the fastest career growth, you absolutely need to explore a few different options even when you’re happily employed.

 At the very least, interviewing and exploring external opportunities will provide insight into some of the things that can be improved within your current company.
 It will also shed light on what you like and dislike about your current role.
 Hearing what else is out there can only be beneficial.